Antiquarian Photographic Dealer

 For full details of our trading policies, check the relevant page (Buying and Selling).

 The Emporium (an old word for department store) is based in the Tyabb Packing House Antique Centre, about 50km south of Melbourne centre.
-It's close to Hastings and in the heart of the Penisula - wine, food, beaches, scenery and all of that.
+It's close to Hastings and in the heart of the Peninsula - wine, food, beaches, scenery and all of that.
 Good fast roads all the way from Melbourne.
 It's a fair way for some people but there are advantages.
 Make a day trip of it, do lunch.
-If you have a partner who finds photogeekery intensly boring, abandon them among the furniture or extensive bookstore.
+If you have a partner who finds photogeekery intensly boring, abandon them among the furniture, bric-a-brac or extensive bookstore.

 We attempt to stock, if available -

 Cameras - Wood with brass lenses, box cameras, old reflex types, folders, stereo cameras, TLR's, metal SLR's, rangefinders, 35mm and 120 viewfinders, medium format SLR.
 Lomographic plastic toy cameras.
 We have good 110 cameras, 126 Instamatic, Rapid, compact plastic 35mm and late auto-focus SLR but we don't go out of way to buy them unless they are a bit special.
 They tend to show up anyway.
 We even have a few good digital compact and SLR cameras at silly prices - they showed up in bulk buys or as trade-ins.
-Cameras are divided into either 'usable' or 'display/collectible'.
+Vintage cameras are divided into either 'usable' or 'display/collectible'.

 Custom cameras - a range of refurbished cameras such as Olympus Trips and Spotmatics with colour leathers.
 Some purely decorative old cameras too.